citp/privacy-policy-historical/a/al/als/alsearsmd.com.md

 When you give us your mailing address, we will use this information to fulfill your order and to send you information on other products you might find interesting.
 If you don’t want us to send you this other information, please contact our customer service department:

 Customer Service
-11903 Southern Blvd.
+11905 Southern Blvd.
 Ste.
-208
+102
 Royal Palm Beach, FL 33411

-Or you can email us using our [online contact form](http://www.alsearsmd.com/contact-us/#form "Online contact form") or call us toll-free at 1.866.792.1035.
+Or you can email us at [ alsearsmd@alsearmd.com](mailto:alsearsmd@alsearmd.com) or call us toll-free at 1.866.792.1035.

 ## Cookies